 - Environmental medicine (cold injury, high altitude medicine and avalanche burial and rescue)

 - Steep terrain rescue

 ACRRM and RACGP QI&CPD points can be claimed for this course.

 - Non-health Professionals: $2,995 (GST incl)*

-- The first two days of the course are held on the Newnham Campus (6km from CBD) in Launceston before moving to Mount Cameron Field Study Centre for the remaining 6 days.
+- On the first day we will meet in Launceston before boarding the bus to Mount Cameron Field Study Centre for the remaining 8 days.